goeiebook/creativelab/narrative.md

 ---

 As the number of prototypes increased, common code elements became apparent.
 All the prototypes, for example, contained functions for accessing the localstorage structure.
 Those functions could be reused if stored in a single place.
-The natural soultion was to put the code dedicated snippet.
+The natural soultion was to put shared code in a dedicated snippet.
 But then that snippet would need to be re-run whenever the page was reloaded.
 And as the number of snippets grew, the amount of right-click-runs became excessive.
 The time was right for a new solution.

 The solution took some effort.
 It was more complicated than expected.
 Several technical details became stumbling blocks.
 I thought to myself, _why am I going to all this trouble_?
 Surely there was something more worthwhile.
 My book still needed a lot of attention.
 And then suddenly the local server sprang to life and served without error.
 A thrill.
 And, as a bonus, it could be used to load third party libraries such as [tinycolor](https://bgrins.github.io/TinyColor/) and [smooth.js](https://github.com/osuushi/Smooth.js/).